 Fliers are placed in the hallways or near entrances to announce upcoming events.

-Residential students may park in the lots located adjacent to Eagle Hall.
+Residential students may park in the parking lots located adjacent to Eagle Hall.
 Parking permits are not required.
-Do not park in marked reserved accessible (handicap) spaces.
+Do not park in reserved and/or accessible (handicap) spaces.
 Persons with vehicles improperly parked may receive a fine and/or be towed.

 No storage, other than rented housing, is provided on campus for student possessions or for college furniture from individual student rooms.